Solve/Next

 the challenge.

 Amsterdam doesn’t teach you about mobility.
-It teaches you to see the assumptions your own organisation has stopped questioning.
+It teaches you to see the assumptions your own organization has stopped questioning.

 If that pattern sounds familiar before you’ve even attended—the conversation starts here.